klaudhaus/lit-up/README.md

 	// view will be rendered (with new status message) prior to first async call const response = await fetch(article.contentUrl) article.content = await response.text()
-	article.status = "Loaded"
+	article.status = "Ready"
 	// view is rendered again

 ```

-If you need to orchestrate a more complex sequence of updates you can use chained updates or call `up` directly.
+If you need to orchestrate a more complex sequence of updates you can use chained updates.

 #### Chained Updates